 Animal Active has worked with one urban council to generate a wildlife policy re-defining urban open space as habitat, thus ensuring that it is managed to benefit the survival of all resident animals and is campaigning for its widespread implementation.
 We continue to challenge municipal councils that persist with cruel practices.

 Animal Active has recently extended its advocacy for native wildlife with strong campaigns for kangaroos and dingoes.

 The usual practice of trapping and killing stray, free-living cats is cruel.
 Often mother cats are caught and removed from the colony leaving their young kittens to starve.

-Animal Active's 'Desex and Return' or 'Trap, Neuter and Release' (TNR) program is an effective and humane 'no kill' strategy for managing populations of stray cat colonies.
+Animal Active's 'Desex and Return' or 'Trap, Neuter and Return' (TNR) program is an effective and humane 'no kill' strategy for managing populations of stray cat colonies.

 Since 1999, Animal Active has also been rescuing 'death row' dogs from pounds and placing each dog with a foster carer where they are rehabilitated until we find them a 'forever' home.

 Animal Active is against the use of animals in the food industry and promotes a vegan lifestyle for the welfare of animals, for human health and for an environmentally-responsible future.

 Animal Active regularly protests the use and retailing of fur by local designers and boutiques as well as participating in global campaigns against the exploitation of animals in fashion.

 Animal Active is opposed to the confinement of animals in research and teaching facilities where they are forced to endure stressful, prolonged, painful and terminal procedures.
 We advocate for primary, secondary and tertiary students who conscientiously object to the use of animals in their educational curriculum.